keyijing/Tractor-RL/README.md

-# Generative RL for Tractor
+# Generative RL for Tractor (双升游戏 AI)

 This is the term project for Reinforcement Learning course in Peking University (2025 Fall).
-The project presents a generative reinforcement learning approach for the card game Tractor.
+This project presents a generative reinforcement learning approach for the card game Tractor ([双升](https://www.botzone.org.cn/game/Tractor)).

 ## Project Report

-See the [project report](report.pdf) for the details of the project.
+See the [project report](report.pdf) for the details.

 ## Building and Running